dawsonknudtson/obsidian-notes/Career/Computer Science/OOP/Basics & Interview Prep.md

 		Car Dashboard : You would not access the engine directly.
 You press accelerator or brake, and then internal systems(engine or breaks) react accordingly - internally encapsulated

 - **Abstraction** (exposing only what's needed)

+	definition : The process of hiding complex information and details, and only showing the essential features of the object.
+It's like showing an interface without exposing the how.

+	Real World Example :

+	Sci-Kit Learn : Using Linear regression function / model - you sort of plug and play variables.
+You are not seeing or understanding things that go into Linear regression like gradient descent, loss functions, feature engineering(sometimes), optimization logic

+	TV Remote : Pressing buttons like up or down without really know the complexity behind them and how they work - or the circuits inside.

+	Apple Pay : When you Tap to Pay - You don't see the NFC, Encryption, Validation (with bank), and all the complex inner logic behind it.

 - **Inheritance** (base class → derived class)

 - **Polymorphism** (methods behave differently in derived classes)